 I spent my first week of the new year exploring Newport, a city that is famous for hosting a NATO Summit and the 2010 Ryder Cup.
 Both of these events were held at the world famous Celtic Manor Resort, which I recently visited for an indulgent cream tea.

 The Celtic Manor’s Newbridge-on-Usk lies to the north of Newport with rolling hills and a meandering river.
 The crackling wood fire and cosy leather armchairs made for a very inviting first impression.

 After selecting my twinings tea, a fresh pot was brewed while I waited for the cake stand to arrive.

-The staff were very warm and friendly, one helpfully suggested where I could take some landscape photos in the area and the chef even invited me into the kitchen to see how they prepare the meals.
+The staff were very friendly, one even suggested where I could take some Nice landscape photos in the area.
 I was also impressed to hear that they even grow some of their own vegetables on site.